-The Community Dialogue Project (CDP) was initiated March 2003.
+Dr. Natalie Dollar initiated the Community Dialogue Project (CDP) March 2003.
 The goals of the project are: (1) to study dialogue as a means of building community across a variety of contexts and (2) to provide Central Oregonians with resources and educational opportunities to explore dialogue as a way of being and interacting with others.